IBM/watson-assistant-multi-bot-agent/README.md

 ## 6. Run the application
-- On a browser, Login to IBM Cloud and go to dashboard.
-There you will see that the application is deployed and running.
+- [Login](https://console.bluemix.net/) to IBM Cloud and go to dashboard.
+The application you deployed should show up and it should be in running state.
-- Click on the application and click on `Visit App URL`.
+- Click on the application and again click on `Visit App URL`.

 ![VisitAppURL](images/visit_app_url.png)